- Components2 part

 Primers - Apply primer to concrete or steel using either a short nap adhesive roller with a nondegradable core, or a nylon bristle brush.
 For horizontal applications, pour primer onto the surface and spread with a squeegee before backrolling or brushing.
 Typical application thickness is 6-8 mils.
 Consult Sauereisen for specific details.

 Prior to application of the Sauereisen ConoFlex Membrane, inspect the primed surface for voids, bubbles or defects that may result in blistering or pinholes in the primer.
-Repair withSauereisen Filler Compound No. 209 Fast Set to ensure a sealed surface.
+Repair withSauereisen Filler Compound 209 Fast Set to ensure a sealed surface.

 ConoFlex Membrane - Apply 20-60 mils wet film thickness over ConoWeld 501 or PenePrime 500 primer.
 ConoFlex may be rolled, brushed or applied by epoxy screed rake.